mariannazhang/PowerPoint-auto-coding/readme.md

   - Sets "in_progress" to "no".

 A pair of macros that allow exiting and resuming slideshow during a single participant's session:
-- `inProgress_SaveToExcel`: Just like `SaveToExcel_end`, it calls the function `SaveToExcel`, except it keeps "in_progress" as "yes", which allows subsequent macros to continue writing on the same row.
-Should be used immediately before exiting an in progress slideshow.
-Can be used multiple times throughout a study.
+- `inProgress_SaveToExcel`: Just like `SaveToExcel_end`, it calls the function `SaveToExcel`, except it sets "in_progress" as "yes", which allows subsequent macros to continue writing on the same row.
+Can be used multiple times throughout a study at any point, and should definitely be used before exiting an in progress slideshow.
 - `inProgress_resume`: Re-initializes the `data` dictionary.
 Should be used immediately after resuming an in progress slideshow.
 Can be used multiple times throughout a study.

 Helper macros to reset target objects on slides (designed for resource allocation using `measure_allocation`). *Note that which slide should be reset must be manually specified.*